YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Error: This error indicates that the segment type ssss does not support journaling.

-Action: For more information on Journaling, refer to the Journaling chapter in the Administration and Operations Guide.
+Action: For more information on Journaling, refer to the `Journaling chapter in the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html>`_.

 --------------------
 NOJNLPOOL